(762135) 2010 WG9: Rotation period

 A rotational lightcurve of was obtained from photometric observations by the LaSilla–Quest Variability Survey at La Silla in Chile.
 Lightcurve analysis gave a rotation period of 263.8 hours with a brightness amplitude of 0.14 magnitude (U=2).
 It belongs to the top 200 slowest rotators known to exist.

 Diameter and albedo

 It measures 112.7 kilometers in diameter and its surface has an albedo of 0.074.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo of 0.10 and calculates a diameter of 100.81 kilometers based on an absolute magnitude of 8.1.

+Satellite

+'s nature of being a binary TNO was first discovered on 19 December 2017 by B. Proudfoot, W. Grundy, and D. Spencer, using 300-second exposures taken with the Hubble Space Telescope.
+However, this discovery would not be announced publicly until 22 September 2026.
+The binary system is similar to other TNO binary systems (such as 65489 Ceto and 66652 Borasisi) in the sense that both components share nearly equal sizes.
+The diameter of the companion is estimated to be 79 ± 43 km (49.1 ± 26.7 mi), with an orbital period of nearly 11 days.